quantoor/uniswap-watcher/README.md

 ### System considerations
 - Availability: this is achieved with a careful error handling that always keeps the application in a known state.
-- Scalability: the functions have been designed to be as decoupled as possible and the code modular, in order to achieve a certain degree of abstraction which allows the application to be scalable.
+- Scalability: the amount of hardcoded values has been minimized to very specific cases, and the functions have been designed to be as decoupled as possible and the code modular, in order to achieve a certain degree of abstraction which allows the application to be scalable.
 - Reliability: a set of automated tests has been implemented to decrease the likelihood of bugs and make sure that the application behaves as expected.